 The name of nodes should be 0,1,2,….and they will be stored in the array in order.(The index in the array indicates their name.)
 The capacity and lower bound of edge(i,j) will be stored to node j who appears in the linked list of array[i].
 In part 4, we will explain how to input the graph more.

-Additionally, we use 2 nxn adjacent matrix to store the residual graph and capacity information because it’s easier to used in computing maximal flow.
+Additionally, we use 2 nxn adjacent matrix to store the residual graph and capacity information because it’s easier to be used in computing maximal flow.

 Matrix[i][j] indicates the edge(i,j).